‘I didn’t need to wait’: Sutton

 He said that a “match” on preliminary genetic testing meant “there was a view that we shouldn’t be waiting”.

-“Binary and serotype (matching) together provide pretty strong evidence of their relatedness.
+Binary-type and serotype matching together provide “pretty strong evidence of their relatedness”, he said.

 “It’s not perfect because there’s always small genetic changes over time.”